asozaev/vault-backup/README.md

  - VAULT_ADDR - vault address enpoint to use, default is http://localhost:8200
  - VAULT_TOKEN - after succesful authorization, should be detected by script itself
  - VAULT_CACERT - cert if using https:// with client cert, but actually not tested
- - TOP_VAULT_PREFIX - path to dump, optional, useful when dumping only a fraction of the strucutre of the vault
+ - TOP_VAULT_META_PREFIX - path to dump, optional, useful when dumping only a fraction of the strucutre of the vault

 # Known limitations